ricklamers/shell-ai/CONTRIBUTING.md

-# Contributing to AI-Shell
+# Contributing to Shell-AI

-Thank you for your interest in contributing to AI-Shell!
+Thank you for your interest in contributing to Shell-AI!
 Your contributions will help make this tool more robust and user-friendly.
 This document outlines the guidelines for contributing to this project.

 ## Reporting Issues

-If you encounter any bugs, issues, or have feature requests, please [open a new issue](https://github.com/ricklamers/ai-shell/issues) on GitHub.
+If you encounter any bugs, issues, or have feature requests, please [open a new issue](https://github.com/ricklamers/shell-ai/issues) on GitHub.

 ## Setting Up the Development Environment

 1. Fork the repository on GitHub.
-2. Clone your fork locally: `git clone https://github.com/ricklamers/ai-shell.git`
+2. Clone your fork locally: `git clone https://github.com/ricklamers/shell-ai.git`
 3. Create a virtual environment: `python -m venv env`
 4. Activate the virtual environment: `source env/bin/activate` (Linux/macOS) or `env\Scripts\activate` (Windows)
 5. Install the dependencies: `pip install -r requirements.txt`